A 10-Second Guide To What Traders Are Talking About Today

-Dave Lutz of Stifel, Nicolaus has the top topics about which traders are chatting today:
+Dave Lutz of Stifel, Nicolaus talks about the big things traders are talking about today:

-Good Morning, and welcome to Tax Day!
-The S&P 500’s 2nd worst session in 2013 was on “Tax Day” – We lost 2.3%.
-It is “Turnaround Tuesday” however, and important to note we have rallied 12 of the last 14 Tuesdays, for an average gain of 60bp.
-We also have VIX expiration today, so keep an eye on the contract structure as players roll from April to May contracts.
-US Futures are starting today slightly higher, resting near highs of yesterday’s session.
-EU markets are rallying from Germany’s ZEW print, which knocked the DAX down 1%.
-Focus remains on Ukraine, where their FX is bouncing sharply on the Interest Rate spike — but Stress remains in Russian Equities and Debt — with the Micex off 1.5%, and chatter about Russian Corporates “locked out” of global capital markets.
-In Asia, China was hit for 1.5%, led by bank shares on weak loan growth data, and a big PBoC repurchase operation.
-The Nikkei gained 60bp, ending a 7day losing streak, but futures are marked lower right now.
-Aussie fins rallied on Citi tailwinds and upbeat minutes from the Aussie Central Bank.
+Good Morning!
+US Futures are slightly higher, but off best levels as E-Minis failed 1840 overnight.
+Headlines from the G20 are equity supportive over the weekend, as they shift from Austerity to growth, while blessing the BOJ’s easing operations as ECB’s Draghi sparks a dovish tone into their next meeting.
+Focus remains on EM, where Ukraine is in rally mode on bailout indications — which has CDS dropping for all the EM markets on my monitor.
+UK/European markets are mixed this AM, with the FTSE under pressure as HSBC is hit (#s) — The DAX is off small, but volumes there are almost 30% below recent averages.
+The EU fins are in rally mode, as Spain is upgraded by Moody’s, and Soros indicates he’s a buyer of the sector.
+In Asia, Japan was off small — but Shanghai posts it’s biggest loss in 2 months as concerns about a cooling property market weighed.
+While ever sector in China was under pressure, globally Banks staged a decent overnight, Industrials in Germany outperformed (better Ifo), and the miners down under continue their recent outperformance.

-The 10YY is slightly higher this AM, taking out yesterday’s peaks ahead of 5 Fed Speakers today – Yellen at 8:45amET along w/Lockhart at 8:30amET, Plosser at 3pmET, Rosengren at 4pmET, and Kocherlakota at 8pmET.
-The $US is flat to Yen, but rallying against the €, causing a headwind for commodities.
-We have heavy pressure in precious metals, led by a 1.6% drop in Gold on headwinds caused from a WGC report on Chinese demand.
-The Energy complex is red — with WTI retreating from a 5week high as a Russian Embargo seems unlikely.
-Keep an eye on Earnings — as we have JNJ, KO pre-market, and INTC, YHOO after the close — Several of those names have been recipients of “covering” from Hedge Fund Deleveraging.
-Aside from aforementioned, other Scheduled Catalysts include Empire Manufacturing and CPI at 8:30, Net Long-term TIC Flows from the Treasury at 9, NAHB Housing Market Index at 10 — the week’s largest POMO at 11, and API data for Crude at 4:30.
+The 10YY is lower in the US, and back below the 100dma, despite headlines from FT and Barron’s about the “cooling” sentiment towards the bond market.
+While the Yen has a slight bid, the $US is in rally mode against € (Draghi Comments as EU’s CPI prints weak).
+With the DXY flat, no impact on commodities- but fresh “polar vortex” headlines has Nat Gas surging 5% into Wednesday’s expiry as traders scramble to get inventory for March delivery.
+The G20 growth headers have a bid under metals — with Silver adding 1.4% and gold hitting 4month peaks.
+Copper is having it’s worst day in a month on headlines from China talking reduced credit for housing.
+Coffee remains in moonshot, adding another 3% (up 55% over the last week) as Brazil drought continues the upward momentum.
+Scheduled Catalysts today include Chicago and Dallas Fed at 8:30, Greenspan Speaks at 8:45, a decent size POMO at 11 — and EM eyes will be on Brazil’s Trade Balance at 1.
+This week brings Multiple Fed Speakers, including Yellen at Senate; Heavy Japan Data — PMI, Employment, CPI, Retail, IP, Housing; Housing Data – Case Shiller, New and Pending Home Sales; the Monthly Russell Rebalance, and the MSCI Quarterly Review on Friday, ahead of China Manufacturing late Friday night

 Business Insider Emails & Alerts